altinfinity-yt/BitSwitch/README.md

 # BitSwitch

-A macOS menu bar app that automatically switches your audio output device's sample rate and bit depth to match the currently playing file — so your DAC always runs at the native format with zero resampling.
+A macOS menu bar app that automatically switches your audio output device's sample rate and bit depth to match the currently playing file.
+Zero Resampling.

 macOS does not do this on its own.
 Without BitSwitch, a 96kHz/24-bit FLAC gets resampled to whatever your Audio MIDI Setup is set to (usually 44.1kHz), degrading quality.